 - The referral process is identical to that for broader Safeguarding concerns. - If a student is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action. - The DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the LA Children's Social Care - If in urgent and exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the LA Children's Social Care - Any referral to Channel can only take place with the student's consent. - If in urgent and exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of SLT and/or seek advice from LA Children's Social Care. - Any member of staff (or other adult) can make a referral to LA Children's Social Care directly. - The DfE also has a dedicated telephone helpline, 020 7340 7264 or email counter.extremism@education.gov.uk.
 NB that this is not for use in emergency situations.